Managing Director & Partner

 That’s not to say that traditional synergies are unimportant.
 Dealmakers must still identify the traditional opportunities to improve costs and revenues (such as headcount reduction and cross-selling) that an acquisition could create.
 They must also solve the puzzle of how to preserve the value-creating attributes of a newly acquired digital asset as they integrate it into the parent organization.

 Successful acquirers have demonstrated that all these imperatives can be met.
-Taking the right steps to identify, quantify, and extract the less tangible sources of value is the key to cracking the code of digital M&A.
+Taking the right steps to identify, quantify, and extract the less tangible sources of value is the key to cracking the code of digital.

 Companies increasingly recognize that they must proactively respond to digital disruption in their industries.
 The natural inclination for many is to try to develop digital capabilities in-house.
 However, the rapid rate of digital innovation has meant that new capabilities quickly go out of date, sometimes even before they are fully implemented.
 Additionally, traditional companies have struggled to attract digitally minded millennials to their workforce.
 The interrelated imperatives to accelerate adoption and compete in the talent war are compelling companies to buy, rather than build, digital capabilities.